 Where to Rent?

-Instead of having you start your rental search alone, here are a few shops to check out while you figure out which bike is the best fit for your adventure.
+Instead of starting your rental search alone, we have compiled a list of a few shops to check out while you figure out which bike is the best fit for your adventure.
 While there are plenty of shops in multiple cities, it’s very easy to rent a motorbike in HCMC and Hanoi.

 - Phung Motorbike: Located in Hanoi’s Old Quarter, they have a massive selection of Honda Wins, dirt bikes, scooters, and semi-automatics.